IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 ```

 ### Actions
-The toolbar exposes a [specific container]({environment:{Platform}ApiUrl}/classes/igxgridtoolbaractionsdirective.html) where users can place actions/interactions in relation to the parent grid.
+The `GridToolbarTitleDirective` exposes a container where users can place actions/interactions in relation to the parent grid.
 As with the title portion of the toolbar, users can provide anything inside that template part, including the default
 toolbar interaction components.
 ```html